 If you are using a front-facing car seat that converts to a booster, you can anchor it to the seat using the LATCH system.
 You cannot attach it using the seat belt since your child will be using the belt.
 If your car is not equipped with LATCH, check your car seat instruction manual or the manufacturer's website.
 They should have instructions on how to use a booster seat without LATCH.

 A high-backed booster to backless booster may have tethers to clip it to the LATCH anchors in your car.
 This is not necessary for using the booster seat, but it might be convenient to have your booster seat held in one place.
-If you're not using LATCH, you can set the booster in the seat where your child will sit.
+If you're not using LATCH, you can set the booster in the back seat where your child will sit.

 To use the belt positioner on a high-backed booster, adjust the headrest to the proper height.
 Check the instruction manual or manufacturer's website for specific details.
 Once the headrest is adjusted, you can slide the seat belt through the belt positioner.
 Check the placement of the seat belt every time your child rides in the car.
+As with any car seat check the expiration date to ensure the seat was not involved in a car accident or is missing any parts.

 States have specific laws about when children can stop using booster seats.
 Some states base it on the age of the child.
 Others have height and weight guidelines.